-If your next dose is due within 12 hours, skip the dose you missed and take the next dose when you are meant to.
+If it is nearly time for your next dose, skip the dose you missed and take the next dose when you are meant to.

 Otherwise, take it as soon as you remember, and then go back to taking your medicine as you would normally.